defi-wonderland/handbook/sites/wonderland/docs/processes/github/git-environment.md

 gpg --armor --export YOUR_KEY_ID
 ```

-Add the output to GitHub under Settings → GPG Keys
+Add the output to GitHub under Settings → GPG Keys.

 ### Update your Git configs with the GPG key ID: